russell-n/theape/ape/parts/storage/filestorage.rst

 ::

+    if IN_PWEAVE:
         example_path = 'aoeu/snth'
         example_file = 'umma.gumma'

         # this is the part that should be part of the path property
         if not os.path.isdir(example_path):
             os.makedirs(example_path)
         for name in os.listdir('aoeu'):
             print name

         # this will be run multiple times, remove the example so it gets started fresh
         if os.path.isdir(example_path):
             shutil.rmtree(example_path)

 ::